 After the removal of deposits overlying the archaeological horizon, the area was manually cleaned, and all features investigated and recorded.
+As pre-excavation plans of all visible features were prepared by GPS survey; this was printed out and brought to site to be checked and enhanced by hand planning.
 Unstratified artefacts or small finds exposed during the cleaning were collected.
 All hand cleaned surfaces, features and archaeological layers were scanned for metal object signals using a metal detector.
-Excavation priorities were assessed by taking these signals into account.
-All non-funerary type archaeological remains were excavated in accordance with the following strategy (ABA, 2018):
+Excavation priorities were assessed by taking these signals into account (ABA, 2018).

+All non-funerary type archaeological remains were excavated in accordance with the following strategy:

-- Positive features likely to obscure earlier archaeological features 100%; - Discrete negative features of less than 1m in diameter at least 50% by area in addition to all stratigraphic relationships; - Discrete negative features of more than 1m in diameter at least 50% by area in addition to all stratigraphic relationships; - Discrete negative features containing good artefact assemblages 100%; - Non-structural linear negative features at least 10% by area in addition to all stratigraphic relationships and termini; - Structural negative features 100% unless otherwise agreed with the Consultant; - Hearths, pyre remains or other features with evidence of deliberate in situ heating 100%; - All intersections between features, all terminals of linear features, and all other features 25% unless otherwise agreed with the Consultant; and - The location of all small finds, except for those discovered within discrete features, were recorded in 3D by a GPS system tied into the OS NGR system, with an accuracy of ± 5mm.
+- Positive features likely to obscure earlier archaeological features 100%; - Discrete negative features of less than 1m in diameter at least 50% by area in addition to all stratigraphic relationships; - Discrete negative features of more than 1m in diameter at least 50% by area in addition to all stratigraphic relationships; - Discrete negative features containing good artefact assemblages 100%; - Non-structural linear negative features at least 10% by area in addition to all stratigraphic relationships and termini; - Structural negative features 100% unless otherwise agreed with the Consultant; - Hearths, pyre remains or other features with evidence of deliberate in situ heating 100%; - All intersections between features, all terminals of linear features, and all other features 25% unless otherwise agreed with the Consultant; and

+• The location of all small finds, except for those discovered within discrete features, were recorded in 3D by a GPS system tied into the OS NGR system, with an accuracy of ± 5mm.